-- Guidance services (individual and/or group) are provided to assist students in the development and use of cognitive and affective skills which lead to a better understanding of self and others. - Guidance services coordinate student assessment, employability skills training, program retention, placement, and follow-up activities in cooperation with instructors. - Guidance personnel assist in coordinating the integration of academic and career skills (including Work-Based Learning initiatives). - Guidance services provide assistance to instructors in student recruitment, including recruitment of special population's students. - Guidance personnel provide services which assist special population's students in obtaining skills to be successful in career-technical programs. - Guidance services provide occupational, educational, personal, and social information for career- technical students in use in effective decision-making and problem-solving. - Guidance services are provided which direct students to appropriate school and community resources that are capable to meeting individual needs of the students.
-Guidance personnel serve as liaisons between the students and the resources.
+- Guidance services (individual and/or group) are provided to assist students in developing and using cognitive and affective skills, which lead to a better understanding of self and others. - Guidance services coordinate student assessment, employability skills training, program - retention, placement, and follow-up activities in cooperation with instructors. - Guidance personnel assists in coordinating the integration of academic and career skills (including Work-Based Learning initiatives). - Guidance services assist instructors in student recruitment, including recruitment of special population students. - Guidance personnel provides services that help students in obtaining skills to succeed in career-technical programs. - Coahoma Community College is committed to the success of its students by providing an environment conducive to teaching and learning.
+To ensure that every student takes full advantage of the educational opportunities, CTE has implemented an Early Alert Referral System.
+This service allows faculty to refer struggling students in need of assistance to counselors.